Safety Basics to Prep Power Yard Equipment for Spring

 It's springtime!
 Time to get outside and do yard work.
 Here are 10 tips to keep your outdoor power equipment running safely and smoothly.

-The snow is gone; spring is here.
+Spring is here.
 But before you fire up your outdoor power equipment after a long winter, here’s what you need to do.

 Inspect Your Equipment